PGScatalog/pgs-harmonizer/README.md

                         scoring file header]
   -cohort_vcf COHORT    Cohort VCF: Used to check if a variant is present in
-                        the genotyped/imputed variants for a cohort and add reference alleles when the information from ENSEMBL is ambiguous (multiple potential alleles) --var2location        Uses the annotations from the var2location.pl script (ENSEMBL SQL connection) --addReferenceAllele  Adds a reference_allele(s) column for PGS that only have a recorded effect_allele --ignore_rsid         Ignores rsID mappings and harmonizes variants using only liftover
+                        the genotyped/imputed variants for a cohort and add other allele when the information from ENSEMBL is ambiguous (multiple potential alleles) --var2location        Uses the annotations from the var2location.pl script (ENSEMBL SQL connection) --addOtherAllele      Adds a other_allele(s) column for PGS that only have a recorded effect_allele --ignore_rsid         Ignores rsID mappings and harmonizes variants using only liftover
   --gzip                Writes gzipped harmonized output</pre>